-As noted above, the Exchange also adopted the cToM data feed and expressly waived fees over two years to incentivize market participants to subscribe and make the Exchange's cToM data more widely available.23 In the five years since the Exchange launched operations and adopted Complex Order functionality, the Exchange has grown its monthly complex market share from 0% to 3.53% of the total electronic complex non-index volume executed on U.S. options exchanges offering complex functionality for the month of January 2024.
+As noted above, the Exchange also adopted the cToM data feed and expressly waived fees over six years to incentivize market participants to subscribe and make the Exchange's cToM data more widely available.
+In the eight years since the Exchange adopted Complex Order functionality, the Exchange has grown its monthly complex market share from 0% to 11.47% of the total electronic complex non-index volume executed on U.S. options exchanges offering complex functionality for the month of January 2024.
 One of the primary objectives of the Exchange is to provide competition and to reduce fixed costs imposed upon the industry.
 Consistent with this objective, the Exchange believes that this proposal reflects a simple, competitive, reasonable, and equitable pricing structure.